How to Adapt your Small Business to Social Distancing

 - Take cashless payments

-- Fitness studios and independent teaches offer online classes
+- Fitness studios and independent teachers offer online classes.

 The thought of transforming from a traditional in-person business to trading online might seem overwhelming.
-For more information on how to create exciting virtual events to engage your audience, this blog from Eventbrite is a fantastic resource.
+For more information on creating exciting virtual events to engage your audience, this blog from Eventbrite is a fantastic resource.

 Transition to Remote Working

 If any of your employees can do their jobs from home, let them.
 For some roles, remote work even leads to an increase in productivity.
 You’ll also save rent and go paperless if you continue working this way.

 - Make sure you have security measures in place

 That means for all your data and access, including asking all remote employees to use a Virtual Private Network to log in to your servers if possible.